centria/algo-and-data/docs/part1.md

 The course runs for 6 weeks and is worth 3 credits.
 As one credit is 27 hours, this means that weekly amount of work is around 15 hours.
 Out of this 15, 5 are considered for the lectures (even though they might not last that long), and around 10 for homework.

-The course consists of lectures, which at least in **spring 2020** are held online, in Teams.
+* The course consists of lectures, which at least in **spring 2020** are held online, in Teams, on **Wednesdays 10 to 15**, including breaks.

 Each lecture session is 2-3 x 90 minutes or so, depending on the session and the amount of questions from the students.
 For best learning experience, I encourage you to ask questions, especially if you want to know more of a certain subject.

+Participation on the lectures is not compulsory, and you should get the same information by reading this course page.
+The lessons **are recorded**, so you can also view them afterwards.

-After the lecture, exercises will be published, and the deadline is before the next week's lecture, unless stated otherwise.
+* After the lecture, exercises will be published, and the deadline is before the next week's lecture, unless stated otherwise.

 The exercises are meant to be done individually, and each student return their own answers.
 You can, of course, help each other, and I do encourage you to do so.
-Each student, anyways, returns their own answers. [**More information about the exercises are on the exercise page.**](../exercises)
+Each student, anyways, returns their own answers. [**More information about the exercises are on the exercise page.**](../exercises) The answers will be handled on the next lecture.

+* On **Fridays 10 to 15** an exercise session is open for this course and Design and Documentation course.
+You can ask questions about the exercises there.

+The exercise sessions are held in **Teams**, and are completely voluntary.
+These sessions **will not** be recorded.

 ## What are algorithms?

-Algorithm, in its simplest form, is an instruction.
+*Algorithm*, in its simplest form, is an instruction.
 With said instruction, we can solve a computational problem.
 Algorithm is given an **input**, which describes the problem, and it produces an **output**, which is the answer to the given problem.
 All of us have encountered algorithms in our lives, but probably don't think of them as such.
 The most common algorithm in daily life is probably a **cooking recipe**.
 Let's take a look.

 * 1/2 l    milk